zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

 21. For user name type 'moncs'

-22. For password type whatever you assigned it to earlier in Part 3 Step 1.
+22. For password, type whatever you assigned it to earlier in Part 3 Step 1.

 23. To complete click 'Add Entity'